Bishbash777/OpenCart/README.md

 Compatibility
 =========================

-Compatible with version 1.5 of Opencart.
+Compatible with version 2.0.x of Opencart, is not compatable with version 1.5.6.4 and below.

 Installation Instructions
 =========================